vic-ma/howtodismantle.github.io/_posts/2024-04-08-Integrating-Node-RED-and-Peakboard-Part-II-Sending-Alerts-to-an-Peakboard-application.md

 ![image](/assets/2024-04-08/040.png)

-Let's dive into the template node.
-The JSon built here follows the need to submit parameters to a shared function with the two parameters discussed earlier.
+Let's look at the Template node.
+The JSON built here needs to submit the parameters to our shared function from earlier.

 ![image](/assets/2024-04-08/050.png)